Skip to content

 'Also nice.
 A hot chick with a kalashnikov.'
 Amateurs and pros in Haags Gemeentemuseum

 The annual Summer Expo at Gemeentemuseum Den Haag is open to submissions from amateurs.
 But in the end, as many as 70% of the entrants turn out to have attended an art school, and even 80% of the selected entries were made by professional artists.
-With two guests, I visit the Summer Expo.
+With two guests, I visit the Summer Exhibition.
 Museum visitor Rob van Berlo picks his favourites.
 Gallery owner Nena Milinkovic I ask the same,...

 Orlando Festival is broad and varied - with one blind spot: the female composer